circleci/circleci-docs/jekyll/_cci2/api-job-trigger.md

 ## Starting Jobs With the API

-This document describes how to initiate jobs using the CircleCI API.
+This document describes how to initiate jobs using the CircleCI API. **Note:** It is not yet possible to run Workflows with the API.

 The following example initiates a `deploy_production` job by using `curl`.

 ```YAML
 curl -u ${CIRCLE_API_TOKEN}: \